 With audiences already looking to skip ads, it does raise questions around whether increased commercial minutage will have the opposite effect, and harm the broadcasters by pushing people more into paid streaming.

 The playing field is being levelled though in some areas, as subscription services including Netflix and Disney+ are set to be regulated by Ofcom for the first time, facing similar regulation to public service broadcasters.
 BBC iPlayer is currently the only VoD service that has to abide by Ofcom’s Broadcasting Code.
-You can read more on the tighter regulation of steaming VoD platforms here.
+You can read more on the tighter regulation of steaming VoD platforms.

 All Response Media viewpoints

-How could this impact advertisers?
+How could longer TV ads impact advertisers?

 The ability of broadcasters to maximise their revenue and/or profits is already impacted by state interference.
 That a massively funded BBC carries no advertising results in a reduction in the supply of “commercial viewers”, higher advertising prices and higher costs to marketers of disseminating information.
 It also results in higher revenue to commercial broadcasters.